simoncozens/simoncozens.github.io/_posts/2024-11-01-android-clipping.md

 * If `elegantTextHeight` is true, and `includeFontPadding` is false, text is clipped to `1900/2048` multiplied by the font's UPM at the top and `-500/2048` multiplied by the font's UPM at the bottom.
 * If `elegantTextHeight` is true, and `includeFontPadding` is true, text is clipped to `2500/2048` multiplied by the font's UPM at the top and `-1000/2048` multiplied by the font's UPM at the bottom.

-Oh, and which of these flags is on or off by default depends on Android (and Comppose, if your app is using that) version.
+Oh, and which of these flags is on or off by default depends on Android (and Compose, if your app is using that) version.
 In Android 15, [elegantTextHeight was turned on by default](https://developer.android.com/about/versions/15/behavior-changes-15#elegant-text-height).
 In *Compose* 1.2.0-alpha05, [includeFontPadding was turned off by default](https://developer.android.com/jetpack/androidx/releases/compose-ui#1.2.0-alpha05) *for Compose widgets*; in 1.2.0-beta01, [it was turned on by default](https://developer.android.com/jetpack/androidx/releases/compose-ui#1.2.0-beta01).

 All right, now the kicker.